marccodess/marccodess/README.md

 ### Hi there, I'm Marc ([marccodess][instagram]) 👋

 ## I am a Data Scientist currently working in telecommunications!
-- 🙂 I have 4 years experience as a Data Scientist.
-Working in the eCommerce, telecoms and logistic sectors.
+- 🙂 4 years experience as a Data Scientist.
+Experience in the eCommerce, Telecoms and Logistics sectors.
-- 🤓 Current focus area: NLP (Transformers)
+- 🤓 Current focus area: Deep Learning NLP (Transformers).
-- 📚 Currently progressing through the #100DaysOfCode challenge.
-My focus is learning more about Web Development.
+- 📚 Progressing through the #100DaysOfCode challenge (focussing on Web Development).
-- 🔭 I am currently working on developing my own portfolio using Django.
+- 🔭 Currently working on developing my own portfolio using Django.
 - ⚽️ Fun fact: I am a **HUGE** sports fan!
 <!--- - 👨🏻‍💻 I am open to discussing collaboration with other content creators. --->